sinaatalay/rendercv/docs/index.md

 The developer guide can be found [here](https://docs.rendercv.com/developer_guide).

-Reference to the code can be found [here](https://docs.rendercv.com/reference).
+An overview of the source code can be found [here](https://docs.rendercv.com/reference).

 The changelog can be found [here](https://docs.rendercv.com/changelog).